 Ferry (1.50 hour(s))

 Free time to explore the beaches of Ilha Grande.
-Opt to hike Pico do Papagaio or Lopez Mendez, take a boat trip around the island, play in the waves or go snorkelling.
+Opt to hike the remote trails, take a boat trip around the island, play in the waves or go snorkelling.

 Leaving the port after returning from Ilha Grande, a dramatic road then takes us north along the coast through superb scenery before rounding the cliffs at Vidigal.
 Get a first glimpse of one of the most memorable cities in the world, Brazil's ocean-side jewel, Río de Janeiro.